KristianKarl/ImageFind/README.md

 - Media-serving routes apply basic path traversal prevention.
 - Ensure the process can read the media files you reference.
 - Video previews require manual transcoding to `_480p.mp4` files and placement in the cache directory.
+ - RAW previews and thumbnails use exiv2 when available; if missing, the app falls back to embedded-JPEG extraction.

 - Closing the modal window stops video playback and audio.